 - Line a large baking sheet with parchment paper.
 Follow the directions in this video to make a six strand braided bread – rolling out the strands a bit thinner than the ones shown in the video.
 Place the finished product onto the baking sheet and cover with a tea towel, and set it in a warm place to rise again for about 30-45 minutes, or until significantly larger but not quite doubled.

-- Preheat the oven to 180C / 350F.
-If you’d like you can brush the dough in an egg wash* now (leave this step out if vegan), then bake for 25-30 minutes, or until golden.
+- Preheat the oven to 180°C (350°F).
+Bake the bread for 25-30 minutes, or until golden.
 Remove and cool on a wire rack before serving.
 The bread will keep well for a couple of days in a sealed container.

 Notes